myudelson/hmm-scalable/readme.txt

 produce predictions for missing observations that should have '.' (dot) instead of observation code (1, 2, or otherwise).

+Output files are the model and the predictions file.
+Model file contains general information about the data, e.g., number of observations, number of skills and number of problems/problem steps; as well as the model parameters.

-Output data consists of model predictions for each row of the input file.
+Prediction file consists of model predictions for each row of the input file.
-Depending on the output option (see parameter specifications below), you can print out probability distribution for student's response (probability of correct and probability of incorrect, if the observation node is binarye) and, additionally, print out probability distributions of the mastery states for all skills specified for the data point.
+Depending on the option (see parameter specifications below), you can print out probability distribution for student's response (probability of correct and probability of incorrect, if the observation node is binarye) and, additionally, print out probability distributions over the values of the hidden state for all skills specified for the data point.
 The probability values are tab separated.
-See example of a simple output file below.
+See examples of a outputs file below.

+-- model file --
+SolverId	1.1
+nK	1
+nG	1
+nS	2
+nO	2
+Null skill ratios	  1.0000000	  0.0000000
+0	multiplication-skill
+PI	0.50000000	0.50000000
+A	1.00000000  0.00000000	0.40000000	0.60000000
+B	0.80000000	0.20000000	0.20000000	0.80000000
+-- model file --

+In the model file example above, we see a specification of the solver algorithm (to be discussed below), one skill (nK=1), one student in the data (nG=1), two hidden states and 2 observations (nS and nO respectively).
+Skill numbering is zero started.
+Skill name is "multiplication-skill".
+Rows prefixed with PI, A, and B correspond to priors, transition, and observation matrices written row by row.
+Thus, first element of PI is pLo, 3rd element of A is pT, 2nd and 3rd elements of B are pS and pG respectively.

--- output file --
+-- prediction file --
 0.73    0.27
 0.88    0.12
 0.94    0.06
 0.99    0.01
--- output file --
+-- prediction file --

 = Training BKT models =

 trainhmm utility has the following launch signature:

-trainhmm [options] input_file [[output_file] predicted_response_file]
+trainhmm [options] input_file [[model_file] prediction_file]
 options:
 -s : structure.solver[.solver setting], structures: 1-by skill, 2-by user;
      solvers: 1-Baum-Welch, 2-Gradient Descent, 3-Conjugate Gradient Descent;